eWaterCycle/infra/README.md

 Connect to ip of eth1 with `https://<ip>` and ignore cert warning.

 > When rerunning playbook make sure jupyterhub process is killed due to unavailble stop command in systemd
+> The `Vagrantfile` file used by `vagrant up` was generated with `vagrant init hashicorp/bionic64` and later customized.